edgeof8/tIRC/README.md

 ## Headless Operation

 Run with `--headless`.
-Core logic, scripting (including `ScriptAPIHandler`), event management (`EventManager`), and the trigger system (if enabled via config) remain fully functional.
-Ideal for bots and AI integrations.
+Core logic, scripting (including `ScriptAPIHandler`), `EventManager`, and the trigger system are fully functional.
+Ideal for bots, AI integrations, and automated testing.
+The `scripts/test_headless.py` and `scripts/ai_api_test_script.py` scripts provide examples and a framework for such tests.

 ## Scripting System